threedworld-mit/tdw/Documentation/lessons/replicants/collision_detection.md

 ## How Replicant physics works

-If a Replicant collides with an object, by default its [action](actions.md) will ended.
+If a Replicant collides with an object, by default its [action](actions.md) will end.
 This behavior can be overridden (see below).
-Assuming that the Replicant is *allowed* to collide with an object, it will physically an object.
+Assuming that the Replicant is *allowed* to collide with an object, it will physically interact with an object.

 In most respects, the Replicant will interact within the [physics engine](../physx/physx.md) like any other object.
 There is a significant difference, however: The Replicant is non-kinematic.

-The Replicant won't interact with other kinematic objects or environment objects.
-This means that with, barring additional collision detection rules, the Replicant can move through kinematic objects and walls.
+The Replicant won't interact with other kinematic objects or environment objects, which means that, barring additional collision detection rules, the Replicant can move through kinematic objects and walls.

 The Replicant can induce forces (by pushing an object, throwing an object, etc.) but won't respond to forces.
 If an object is thrown at a Replicant, the object will bounce off the Replicant but the Replicant's position, speed, etc. won't be affected.